Safeswim water quality monitoring

 Overall, the water quality in our bathing beaches and lakes is very good and meets New Zealand health guidelines.
 However, from time to time, water quality problems can arise.

-Our Safeswim monitoring programme provides regular assessments of water quality at a range of beaches in the region, in an effort to keep them safe for the public.
+Our Safeswim monitoring programme provides weekly tests of water quality at a range of beaches in the region, in an effort to keep them safe for the public.

 Reporting water quality issues

 The events that are most likely to affect bathing beach water quality are:

 - overflows of sewage from the wastewater network

 These may carry pollutants and contaminants into our streams, beaches and lakes.

 We respond to pollution incidents to protect public and environmental health, and there are processes set up across the region to identify, resolve and manage risks.
 These include:

 - undertaking water quality testing to identify when water quality has improved.

 Please report pollution to our Pollution Hotline on 09 377 3107.